 In 1863, a Poultry Society was founded which, in 1887 became the South Australian Poultry and Dog Society.
 In 1901, it was re-named the SA Poultry and Kennel Club which today, still conducts shows, making it one of the oldest Dog Clubs in Australia.

-However, in 1914, when the South Australian Canine Association (SACA) was founded, the SA Poultry and Kennel Club refused to affiliate.
-Consequently, SACA consisted of two delegates from each of the Clubs that did agree to affiliate.
-That is why SACA then considered itself to be the 'controlling body'.
-As such, SACA allocated all their affiliated Club's show dates and judges!
+However, in 1914, when the South Australian Kennel Association (SAKA) was founded, the SA Poultry and Kennel Club refused to affiliate.
+Consequently, SAKA consisted of two delegates from each of the other Clubs that did agree to affiliate.
+That is why SAKA then considered itself to be the 'controlling body'.
+As such, SAKA allocated all their affiliated Club's show dates and judges!
 But they failed to keep the pedigrees or even name the breeds of competing dogs.
 This allowed cross-breed dogs to compete!
 For example, on he left we have a page from a 1923 Royal Adelaide Show catalogue.

-By the late 1930s the South Australian Kennel Association (SAKA) had been formed, electing their own executive made up of two delegates from each affiliated club which included the RAHS which ran the Royal Show.
+By the late 1930s the South Australian Kennel Association (SAKA) had been formed.
+They elected their own executive made up of two delegates from each affiliated club which included the RAHS which ran the Royal Show.
 The secretary of SAKA was a volunteer working from home.
-There was no coordination between the affiliates and the only Stud Book available to register their dogs was Queensland's 'Canine Stud Book of Australia'.
-That is why in South Australia, dogs competing at shows often included cross-breeds as well as other dogs whose breed was guesswork!
-Despite this, by the late 1940s the chaotic dog world of South Australia expanded very quickly, especially as new breeds were introduced.
+There was no coordination between the affiliates and the only Stud Book available was Queensland's 'Canine Stud Book of Australia'.
+That is why, in South Australia, dogs competing at shows often included cross-breeds as well as dogs whose breed was merely guesswork shown in a class called 'Any Other Variety Pure Breed'!
+This situation continued until at least 1946.

-In the 1950s when the SAKA came under the auspices of the RAHS, the name was changed back to SACA.
-The RAHS provided an office and Registrar without charging any rent.
-But it would be 1961 before their RAHS (Royal Show) catalogues were in line with the rest of Australia.
-Finally not only were the exhibitors, their dogs also named complete with their ages together with each dog's sire and dam and the breeds were put into recognisable Groups.
+In 1839 the RAHS was first formed.
+In 1951 the RAHS agreed to assume control of SAKA, providing an office and Registrar for SACA without charging any rent.
+But it would be 1961 before their RAHS (Royal Show) catalogues were in line with those of the rest of Australia.
+That meant they included the names of the exhibitors, their dogs complete with their ages together with each dog's sire and dam and the breeds were put into recognisable Groups.
 This situation continued until 1979 when a motion to become an incorporated body was passed by the members, the SAKA broke away from the South Australian RAHS and changed its name to the South Australian Canine Association (SACA).

 Dogs SA finds a Home